-Cultural activities are also an integral part of the Sol Education Abroad experience, providing you further exposure to the language and cultural facets of the country.
-Several cultural activities are planned each week; examples include cooking and dance classes, city tours, hiking and horseback rides, and much more!
+Cultural activities are an integral part of the Sol Education Abroad experience, providing you further exposure to the language and cultural facets of the country.
+Cultural activities are planned each week; examples include cooking and dance classes, city tours, museum visits and much more!

 When you arrive at your study abroad destination, our onsite staff will provide you with a welcome orientation.
 This will cover important topics such as health, safety, academics, host families, and cultural awareness, and end with a tour of your host city.
 We will help you exchange money and get a phone card as well.